wolfmanjm/kivy-smoothie-host/README.md

     [input]
     mtdev_%(name)s = probesysfs,provider=mtdev

-#### Bullseye on touch screen and RPI3
+**NOTE** if installing on Bullseye with a touch screen and RPI3

-I was able to get the lcd to work under bullseye (did not test the touch screen though).
-I had to add this to the /boot/config.txt
+    Edit the /boot/config.txt and add the following, then reboot...

     [all]
     # Disable compensation for displays with overscan